Click on the buttons below to browse our site.

 Click on the images below to enlarge them.
 To return to this page afterwards, click the 'back' button on your browser.

 A very handsome, sweeping design, which in some ways reflects the Hooper ‘Empress’ design, with full spats to the rear wheels, etc, but on the other hand with its own individuality as well, making this car something special.
-Freestone & Webb bodies stand in a class of their own, being well constructed, incorporating some individual touches, and this one is no exception.
-Very nicely finished in deep blue, and the interior is also lovely, with excellent blue leather, cocktail cabinet, occasional seats electric windows all round, and a rear sunroof.
-The car is solid, the doors closing with a satisfying ‘click’, and correct throughout.
-With the last enthusiast owner in the USA for nearly forty years, running very sweetly, and offered prepared, serviced, MoT tested, and UK registered, following its repatriation.
-Driven by ourselves 400 miles over a weekend, and running very smoothly, performing well.
-Characterful, imposing, stylish, comfortable, as well as being easy and enjoyable to drive.
+Freestone & Webb bodies stand in a class of their own, being well constructed, incorporating some individual touches and this one is no exception.
+Very nicely finished in deep blue, the interior is also lovely, with excellent blue leather, cocktail cabinet, occasional seats, electric windows all round and a rear sunroof, as well as an impressive, original toolkit.
+The car is solid, the doors closing with a satisfying ‘click’, & correct throughout.
+Until a couple of years ago, the car was with one owner in the USA for forty years, residing in the dry heat of Las Vegas, which has no doubt helped preserve it, and contributed to the very sound condition it is still in today.
+R

 to W. S. Boas, a Substitute District Judge for the Court located in the Haag,